4 2 4

 Maybe change the side dishes, have a sweet potato instead of a potato.

-Maybe have a smaller serving of a favorite food.
+Maybe have a smaller serving of a favourite food.

-Don’t use favorite foods as a reward when you do stick to your meal plan.
+Don’t use favourite foods as a reward when you do stick to your meal plan.
 Use something other than food to reward healthy eating.

 When eating desserts consider this

 Desserts are a wonderful end to a great meal.
 In our household, dessert is something reserved for Sunday dinner or a special occasion, like a birthday or holiday.